-Credit card debt: It is the worst debt to carry in good times.
-Here are seven ways to lower your credit card debt in light of the Fed’s signaling additional rate increases in 2023.
+Credit card debt: Carrying credit card debt is never good and you should ditch the habit.
+Here are seven ways to lower your credit card debt in light of the Fed continuing to raise interest rates.

 Test Yourself: Do you know where you stand financially?
 Take our quiz and read advice from Michelle.